SEPTA: Ridership

 In FY2024, annual ridership was 198.3 million individual rides.
 11.1 million were rides on SEPTA's suburban network, 13.7 million were rides on SEPTA's "regional rail" network, and 122.1 million were rides on SEPTA's "city transit" network.

 Ridership had decreased 13% from 2014 to 2019 due to many factors.
 Some explanations mentioned by SEPTA for this decrease are "increased competition, structural changes in ridership patterns, and moderate gas prices."
 The 24% decrease in ridership from 2019 to 2020 was mostly attributable to the impact of government-implemented lock-downs in response to the COVID-19 pandemic that began in mid-March 2020.

 As of the end of FY2024, both SEPTA's transit and regional rail operations continue to grow back to pre-COVID ridership volumes.
 June 2024 saw ridership of regional rail at 66% and transit at 75%, combined for a systemwide recovery rate of 74% of pre-COVID ridership.
 For transit separated by mode, bus routes had the highest recovery rate of 84%; trackless trolleys were lowest at 62%; light rail and heavy rail were at 63% and 66%, respectively.
+In FY2025 SEPTA ridership increased to 222.3 million, approximately 76% of its pre-pandemic level.